akosma/omxplayerphp/README.md

 This pipe is used to send commands to the running instance of omxplayer, just as if the user was typing those commands on the command line.

+Finally, it is required to `chmod 777 movies` to enable the correct execution of the script.